-All eight of the original founders eventually left Fairchild and went on to become serial entrepreneurs, co-founding between them a wide variety of new start-ups, both in semiconductors and venture capital, surrounded by brilliant engineers who wanted to start new companies, prove themselves and change the world, stoking the start-up fever boom driven by Shockley Semiconductor as the embryo, Fairchild Semiconductor as the incubator and the Palo Alto infrastructure as the catalyst.
+All eight of the original founders eventually left Fairchild and went on to become serial entrepreneurs, co-founding between them a wide variety of new startups, both in semiconductors and venture capital, surrounded by brilliant engineers who wanted to start new companies, prove themselves and change the world, stoking the startup fever boom driven by

+Shockley Semiconductor as the embryo, Fairchild Semiconductor as the incubator and the Palo Alto infrastructure as the catalyst.
+The rest, as they say, is history.